 Prerequisite and content courses may be taken throughout the year.

-The School of Education implemented a Background Study Policy fall semester 2008 for all students enrolled in School of Education programs.
+The College implemented a Background Study Policy fall semester 2008 for all students enrolled in education programs.

 About the Process